 - Purple -

-As with many colours, purple can be achieved in a variety of ways.
+As with many colors, purple can be achieved in a variety of ways.
 A common method used in the Sacred Valley is the combination of cochineal and a fixative, such as copper or iron oxide.

 Other methods include the use of a hard-to-find mountain plant, uncommon to the Sacred Valley, called Awaypili, and a seed called Mote Mote.